Menu

 Peru_Lima_Plaza de Armas

-Lima: A Cosmopolitan City with a lively heart where every corner tells a story
+Visit Lima: A Cosmopolitan City with a lively heart where every corner tells a story

-Lima, once known as “the City of Kings” during colonial times, is much more than just a gateway to Peru’s majestic Andes Mountains and lush Amazon basin.
+Lima, once known as “the City of Kings” during colonial times, is much more than just a gateway to Peru’s majestic Andes Mountains and lush Amazon Basin.
 Perched on a cliff overlooking the Pacific Ocean, Lima enjoys a prime location between the ocean and the mountains, offering a diverse range of adventure activities and stunning views.

 The city boasts a wealth of attractions, including museums filled with incredible art, fascinating archaeological sites, golden beaches, lively boardwalks, and a thriving nightlife scene.
 Lima is also renowned for its dynamic gastronomic landscape, with an ever-expanding number of world-class restaurants led by some of Latin America's top chefs.